otto-de/api-guidelines/topics/collections-and-pagination.md

 ### 1. Offset based

-The most common approach to do pagination, especially for RDBM systems.
+The most common approach to do pagination, especially for traditional RDBM systems.

+If offset based pagination is chosen, it **MUST** be page based.

 #### **MUST** provide page metadata

-If offset based pagination is chosen, it **SHOULD** be page based.

 ??? should or must?
-Any reason why not to restrict this?
+Any reason why not to enforce this? at least for public

+**MUST** provide page metadata so clients can build their own links (using a templated `self` link).
+Important for clients on REST maturity level 2.

 The page metadata structure **MUST** match the following structure.
+Some fields can be omitted.

 ``` json
 {